KoryNunn/fastn/README.md

 The above will create a `component`, that renderes as a `div` with a class of `'myDiv'`

+__the default genericComponent will automatically convert all keys in the settings object to properties.__

 ## `fastn.binding(key)`

 Creates a binding with the given key.